 Land Information Memoranda (LIM) are prepared under the provisions of Section 44A of the Local Government Official Information and Meetings Act 1987.
 An inspection of the land or building(s) has not been completed for the purposes of preparing the LIM.
 It has been compiled from the records held by Whangarei District Council.
-The information contained in the LIM is correct at the date the LIM report is issued.
+The information contained in the LIM is correct at the date of issue.

-A LIM is prepared for the use of the Applicant and may not be able to be relied on by other parties.
+A LIM is prepared for the use of the applicant and may not be able to be relied on by other parties.

-Advice from an independent professional such as a lawyer or property advisor should be sought regarding the contents of this LIM and the information contained herewith.
-Additional information regarding the land or buildings (such as resource consents and other permissions and restrictions), which is not contained in this LIM, may also be held by the Northland Regional Council.
-The Northland Regional Council should be contacted for that information.
-Ph (09)4701200 or 0800 002 004 or www.nrc.govt.nz A LIM is not a suitable search of Council's records for the purposes of the National
+Advice from an independent professional such as a lawyer or property advisor should be sought regarding the contents of this LIM.

+Additional information regarding the land or buildings (such as resource consents and other permissions and restrictions) not contained in this LIM may be held by Northland Regional Council.
+For further information contact Northland Regional Council on (09) 470 1200, 0800 002 004 or www.nrc.govt.nz.